GARY NUMAN AND TUBEWAY ARMY

 In the UK charts, the song reached Number 1 in 1979, and rose to Number 9 on the U.S. Billboard charts, in 1980.
-This debuted on the American Top 40 on March 29, 1980, and spent a total of 17 weeks in the AT40.
+This debuted on the American Top 40 on March 29, 1980, and spent a total of 17 weeks in the chart.

-Cars has been a UK Top 20 hit for Numan in three successive decades.
+"Cars" has been a UK Top 20 hit for Numan in three successive decades.
 First the original release that I've already mentioned in 1979, then in 1987 as the 'E Reg Model' remix (reaching No.16), and again in 1996 following its use in an advertisement for Carling Premier beer, and reaching No.17.

-This track was Gary Numan's third single release under his own name and it was another Top 10 hit.
+"We Are Glass" was Gary Numan's third single release under his own name and it was another Top 10 hit.
 This

 song wasn't originally added to the UK release of the second solo album, Telekon (1980) but was added to the

 We Are Glass reached number 5 in the UK singles chart in 1980.

 As with Dance, Numan continued being experimental and included jazz elements in his songs.
 However, many tracks also included an added funk element, and overall the album featured more pronounced bass and percussion.